mugetsu7/InfiniteJ/README.md

 To use InfiniteJ, you will need:
 - Your Echonest's API_KEY for policy file
 - Your own directory for uploading song and update it in upload.php
+- Update the link directing to your directory in index, upload, and loader file

 The user can use the command below to download necessary file for the InfiniteJ to run independently:
 ```python